kimkmathews/StockMarket-Predictor-App/README.md

 **This app is intended for educational purposes only.
 It should not be used as a sole basis for investment decisions.
 Please consult with a qualified financial advisor before making any investment decisions.**

-Note: While classification models were explored during development, they were ultimately excluded due to performance limitations probably due to unrealistic target variables.
+*Note: While classification models were explored during development, they were ultimately excluded due to performance limitations probably due to unrealistic target definition.*

-*Note: While classification models were explored during development, they were ultimately excluded due to performance limitations and unrealistic target variables.*